manofsteele/conway/README.md

 counted as neighbors for the purposes of the game, and formations that move across the edge and creep back onto the grid at the other end of the grid.

-This project is be implemented in Javascript, HTML and CSS.
+This project is be implemented in JavaScript, HTML and CSS.
 The logic of the game is contained in a single script.
 The board is stored in a plain JavaScript object, with properties for the grid and other values needed for the game: